gkdpdf/LLM_gk_Haldiram/annotated_schema_haldiram_primary.md

-  ["ordered_quantity : Quantity of the product ordered, an integer indicating the number of units. <sample values: 1800>"], ["short_close_qty : Quantity of the product that was not fulfilled, an integer indicating the shortfall. <sample values: 0>"], ["sales_order_date : Date when the sales order was placed, a date indicating the order date. <sample values: 04/10/25>"], ["bill_date : Date when the invoice was generated, a date indicating the billing date. <sample values: 24/04/25>"], ["invoiced_total_quantity : Total quantity of the product sold, an integer indicating the invoiced units. <sample values: 1800>"]
+  ["ordered_quantity : Quantity of the product ordered, an integer indicating the number of units. <sample values: 1800>"], ["short_close_qty : Quantity of the product that was not fulfilled, an integer indicating the shortfall. <sample values: 0>"], ["sales_order_date : Date when the sales order was placed, a date indicating the order date. <sample values: 04/10/25>"], ["bill_date : Date when the invoice was generated, a date indicating the billing date.datatype: date <sample values: 24/04/25>"], ["invoiced_total_quantity : Total quantity of the product sold, an integer indicating the invoiced units. <sample values: 1800>"]
 ]]
 ```